Skip to main content

 Configuring a connection profile in Striim for Zendesk

 Create a reusable connection profile for Zendesk, then reference it from the Zendesk Reader.
-You may authenticate via OAuth or username/password.
+You may authenticate via OAuth or API token.

 Create a connection profile (OAuth)